VamsiRavala/technical-interview-guide/about-me.md

 # About Me

 Hi, I’m Vamsi.
-I’m a .NET Lead with 13 years of experience.
-I’m based in the US for over 3 years, and prior to that, I worked in India.
+I have 13 years of experience in .NET, and I’ve been in the US for the past 3 years.
+Before that, I worked in India.

-I currently work with Kroger, where I initially supported a legacy Enterprise Sales Promotion (ESP) system built with VB6 and DB2.
-My responsibilities included production support, bug fixes, enhancement requests, performance improvements, and ensuring overall system stability.
+Right now, I work with Kroger.
+In the beginning, I worked on an old system called ESP, which was built using VB6 and DB2.
+My job was to support the system, fix issues, handle small changes, improve performance, and make sure everything runs smoothly.

-For the past 8 months, I am working on modernizing the ESP system, called PPM, using .NET Core Web APIs, microservices, React, SQL Server, and ML.NET for forecast analysis.
-The project follows Agile and is delivered in phases.
+For the last 8 months, I’ve been working on upgrading this system to a new one called PPM.
+We are using modern technologies like .NET Core APIs, microservices, React, SQL Server, and ML.NET.
+We follow Agile and also use AI-driven development with tools like Copilot to improve productivity and code quality.

-As a .NET Lead, I handle end-to-end delivery, lead the team, design and build secure APIs, manage GitHub workflows for deployment, and collaborate closely with QA and product owners to deliver high-quality solutions on time.
+As a .NET Lead, I manage the full project, guide my team, design and build APIs, handle deployments using GitHub, and work closely with QA and product teams to deliver quality work on time.